 one of the largest surviving Sukhothai Bronze Buddhas.
 On the square in

 front of the temple is a red-painted Chinese frame known as Sao Ching Cha.
-This giant swing was once the centerpiece for an annual ceremony honouring the Hindu God Shiva.
+This giant swing was once the centrepiece for an annual ceremony honouring the Hindu God Shiva.

 Wat Traimit is mostly acknowledged as the temple of the Golden Buddha as it's here that the world's largest solid gold Buddha resides.
-It's made of 18-carat gold and weighs more than five tons.
-Believed to be a 13th century Sukhothai image, its real golden identity was only recently discovered by pure accident in 1955.
+It's made of 18-carat gold and weighs more than five tonnes.
+Believed to be a 13th-century Sukhothai image, its real golden identity was only recently discovered by pure accident in 1955.

 Visit Luxury Thailand Travel's profile on Pinterest.